Knowledge sharing forums for like-minded professionals

 A Comparison of Internal Recruiting Models

 Over the last decade, the success of LinkedIn has resulted in the democratization of data, necessitating an evolution in the way companies approach internal recruiting.
 Although each of the internal recruiting models that have emerged seeks to produce hires both timely and cost-effectively, none of them are one size fits all.
-At this session, A Comparison of Internal Recruiting Models, we explored some of the more popular models being utilized today, including the:
+At this session, we explored the more popular models being utilized today, including the:

 - Internal Staffing Agency Model – Recruiting is centralized within a team of internal recruiters who proactively solicit candidates, both active and passive, and manage them through the hiring process.